oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 ## Injection tokens in Angular

 Injection tokens allow us to have values and objects as dependencies.
-This means we can depend on a string, such as "Hello world!", and objects, which include configuration objects and global variables such as Web APIs.
+This means we can depend on strings, such as "Hello world!", and objects, which include configuration objects and global variables such as Web APIs.
 But injection tokens are even more remarkable because we can also create dependencies to constructs that don't have a runtime definition, such as interfaces!
 Let's take a look at an example using an injection token.

 Let's say we want to have a dependency on the bread emoji.
 You can create the bread emoji, register the token to Angular's DI system, and set up a default value like this: